abenevaut/docker-msys2/README.md

 # MSYS2 Docker image under Windows
 This is an attemp to bring the latest [MSYS2](https://www.msys2.org) base under under Microsoft® Windows® Server Docker image, intended to be used in my own projects.

-Currently, only [Server Core](https://hub.docker.com/_/microsoft-windows-servercore) is supported, as MSYS executables are unable to run under [Nano Server](https://hub.docker.com/_/microsoft-windows-nanoserver).
+Currently, only [Server Core](https://hub.docker.com/_/microsoft-windows-servercore) is supported, as MSYS executables are unable to run under [Nano Server](https://hub.docker.com/_/microsoft-windows-nanoserver); please see [this issue](https://github.com/msys2/MSYS2-packages/issues/1493) for further information.

 ## Usage
 MSYS (default) interactive shell